Praneethxyz/Sudoku_Generator/README.md

 # Sudoku_Generator
-Generates and can fill in the random sudoku it generates
+Generate,play and solve using this console sudoku repo